aliaxam153/RL-ORBSLAM3/ORB_SLAM3.md

 ## Installation of ORB-SLAM3:
 Following are the instruction to install ORB-SLAM3, I have referenced this [repo](https://github.com/UZ-SLAMLab/ORB_SLAM3/tree/master) for the installation in Ubuntu 20.04 along with further changes added by me.
 ### Install Pangolin
-> For installation procedure of OpenCV refer to this link:
+> For installation procedure of Pangolin refer to this link:
 [Pangolin.md](https://github.com/aliaxam153/ORB-SLAM3-MINOS-Installation-Integration-in-WSL/blob/main/Pangolin.md)

 ### Install OpenCV 4.4.0

 > For installation procedure of OpenCV refer to this link:
 [OpenCV.md](https://github.com/aliaxam153/ORB-SLAM3-MINOS-Installation-Integration-in-WSL/blob/main/OpenCV.md)